1,000+ Opportunities

 Contingency plan if full funding not secured; sustainability plan for subsequent years

-Based on current listing details, eligibility includes: National nonprofit organizations that support initiatives fostering the learning and well-being of youth and their families and educators at home and in the community; study the impacts of social, physical, mental, and emotional well-being on accelerating student achievement; or address critical issues related to chronic absenteeism and student housing insecurity in K-12 learning environments.
+Based on current listing details, eligibility includes: National nonprofit organizations whose actions support the mission to foster the well-being of learners and those who support learners at home and in their communities.
 Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates Over $400,000 allocated for 2024 (specific amounts vary) Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates Unspecified (Over $1.86 million awarded since 2021) Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 Federal grant success rates typically range from 10-30%, varying by agency and program.
 Build a strong proposal with clear objectives, measurable outcomes, and a well-justified budget to improve your chances.